ZackWilde27/Z3dPy/README.md

 My library does not come with a display, you'll need some other library, like Tkinter or PyGame.
 In my experience PyGame is faster.

 # Example Program

+Basically the 'Hello World' of z3dpy.
+I'll be showing you the function version.
+The OOP version can be found in the wiki.

 I'll be using PyGame for my display to draw on.
 ```python
 import z3dpy as z
 import pygame